ERC725Alliance/erc725.js/README.md

 **Parameters**

-1. `schemaKey` - `String`: The name or the key hash of the key name as defined in the schema.
+1. `schemaKey` - `String`: The name (or the encoded name as the schema 'key') of the schema element in the class instance's schema.

 1. `schemaElement` - `Object`: (optional) An optional custom schema element to use for decoding the returned value.
 Overrides attached schema of instance on this call only.